|

 All the objects of human reason or

-enquiry may naturally be divided into two kinds,
+inquiry may naturally be divided into two kinds; relations of ideas or

 matters of fact.